ericmelz/cursor-testing/test1/README.md

 - The app stores todos in a `todos.json` file
 - Settings are stored in the session state and reset when the app is restarted
 - The default port is 9999, but you can modify it in the Dockerfile if needed
-- When deployed to k3d, the app is accessible on port 9999 through the ingress controller
+- When deployed to k3d, the app is accessible on port 7777 through the ingress controller at the path /todo

 ## Troubleshooting